ljagiello/anthropic-error-proxy/README.md

 ## Integration with Fault Proxy

-The plugin works with the Fault proxy to intercept and modify HTTPS traffic:
+The plugin works with the Fault proxy to intercept HTTPS traffic and inject connection errors:

 ```bash
 # Start the plugin